-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 22 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. ✓ Light trespass requirements of the Land Development Code will adequately mitigate adverse impacts of lighting.
-23 Community Form/Land Use Guideline 3: Compatibility A.10: The proposal includes a variety of housing types, including, but not limited to, single family detached, single family attached, multi-family, zero lot line, average lot, cluster and accessory residential structures, that reflect the form district pattern. ✓ The R-6 zoning district encourages affordable and inclusive housing.
-24 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center. ✓ The proposed change in zoning constitutes an increase in density which will have limited impact on adjacent residential uses.
-25 Community Form/Land Use Guideline 3: Compatibility A.13: The proposal creates housing for the elderly or persons with disabilities, which is located close to shopping, transit routes, and medical facilities (if possible). √ The proposed change in zoning constitutes an increase in density which will have limited impact on adjacent residential uses.
-26 Community Form/Land Use Guideline 3: Compatibility A.14/15: The proposal creates appropriate/inclusive housing that is compatible with site and building design of nearby housing. √ The proposed change in zoning constitutes an increase in density which will have limited impact on adjacent residential uses.
-27 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. ✓ Buffers are provided between the R-6 and the adjacent R-4 zoned lots.
-28 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. ✓ Buffers are provided between the R-6 and the adjacent R-4 zoned lots.
-29 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. √ Setbacks, lot dimensions and building heights of will be compatible with nearby developments.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 22 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. √ Lighting will meet LDC requirements.
+23 Community Form/Land Use Guideline 3: Compatibility A.10: The proposal includes a variety of housing types, including, but not limited to, single family detached, single family attached, multi-family, zero lot line, average lot, cluster and accessory residential structures, that reflect the form district pattern. - The proposal is for one housing type, apartments.
+24 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center. - The proposal is for high density and is not located along a transit route and near an activity center.
+25 Community Form/Land Use Guideline 3: Compatibility A.13: The proposal creates housing for the elderly or persons with disabilities, which is located close to shopping, transit routes, and medical facilities (if possible). √ The proposal creates housing for the elderly as a specific targeted user.
+26 Community Form/Land Use Guideline 3: Compatibility A.14/15: The proposal creates appropriate/inclusive housing that is compatible with site and building design of nearby housing. √ Whether or not the housing is inclusive has not been identified on the site.
+The building materials are similar to what is found in the area.
+27 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. ✓ Required buffers and open space are being provided.
+28 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. ✓ Required buffers and open space are being provided.
+29 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. ✓ Setbacks, lot dimensions and building heights of will be compatible with nearby developments.